 The Company calculated net loss per share in accordance with SFAS No. 128, Earnings Per Share, and SAB No. 98.
 Basic earnings per share ("EPS") is calculated by dividing the net income or loss available to common stockholders by the weighted average number of common shares outstanding for the period, without consideration for common stock equivalents.
-Diluted EPS is computed by dividing the net income available to common stockholders by the weighted average number of common stockholders by the weighted average number of common stock equivalents.
-Diluted EPS is computed by dividing the net income available to common stockholders by the weighted average number of common stock equivalents outstanding for the period determined using the treasury-stock method.
+Diluted EPS is computed by dividing the net income available to common stockholders by the weighted average number of common shares outstanding for the period and the weighted average number of dilutive common stock equivalents outstanding for the period determined using the treasury-stock method.
 For purposes of this calculation, common stock subject to repurchase by the Company, convertible preferred stock, options, and warrants are considered to be common stock equivalents and are only included in the calculation of diluted earnings per share when their effect is dilutive.
 Under the provisions of SAB No. 98, common shares issued for nominal consideration (as defined), if any, would be included in the per share calculations as if they were outstanding for all periods presented.
 No common shares have been issued for nominal consideration.

-Potentially dilutive securities totaling 51,933, 13,866,966, 13,883,385 and 14,089,881 as of December 31, 2001, 2002, 2003 and March 31, 2004 respectively, were excluded from historical basic and diluted earnings per share because of their anti-dilutive effect.
+Potentially dilutive securities totaling 181,766, 48,534,380, 48,591,847 and 49,314,584 as of December 31, 2001, 2002, 2003 and March 31, 2004 respectively, were excluded from historical basic and diluted earnings per share because of their anti-dilutive effect.